symfony/symfony-docs/cookbook/controller/error_pages.rst

 power to convert the exception into a ``Response`` in a few different ways.

-Working with this event is actually much more powerful than what has been explained before but also requires a thorough understanding of Symfony internals.
+Working with this event is actually much more powerful than what has been explained before, but also requires a thorough understanding of Symfony internals.
 Suppose that your code throws specialized exceptions with a particular meaning to your application domain.

-If you extend the default ``ExceptionListener``, all you can get is the HTTP status code and message and display a nice-looking error page.
-However, :doc:`writing your own event listener </cookbook/service_container/event_listener>` for the ``kernel.exception`` event allows you to have a closer look at the exception and take different actions depending on it.
+:doc:`Writing your own event listener </cookbook/service_container/event_listener>`
+for the ``kernel.exception`` event allows you to have a closer look at the exception and take different actions depending on it.
 Those actions might include logging the exception, redirecting the user to another page or rendering specialized